 What is the Primacy Effect?

-You know the cautionary dating advice “first impressions matter”?
-Well it has a solid basis in cognitive psychology, at least if your date is a list of words.
+Do you know the cautionary dating advice “first impressions matter”?
+Well, it has a solid basis in cognitive psychology, at least if your date is a list of words.

 Items that appear first on a list are stored in long-term memory more easily than subsequent items further down the list.
 It takes less processing power for the brain to rehearse and recall a single item (the first item on the list), than multiple items (the items later in the list in addition to the preceding ones).
-This is in evidence when people read a series of statements about a person, the amount of time they spend reading the items declines with each new piece of information (Belmore & Hubbard, 1987).
+There is evidence that when people read a series of statements about a person, the amount of time they spend reading the items declines with each new piece of information.6

-We are more likely to show the primacy effect when we are tired than when we are wide awake and when we are distracted than when we are paying attention (Webster, Richter, & Kruglanski, 1996).
+We are more likely to show the primacy effect when we are tired than when we are wide awake, and when we are distracted than when we are paying attention.7

-The primacy effect is connected to the recency effect, the fact that we recall the latest information better.
-For example, in competitions such as the Eurovision Song Contest and ice skating, it has been found that higher marks were given to competitors who performed last De Bruin (2005) .
+The primacy effect is connected to the recency effect — the fact that we recall the latest information better.
+For example, in competitions such as the Eurovision Song Contest and ice skating, it was found that higher marks were given to competitors who performed last De Bruin (2005).

 There are important implications for teaching, as students are more likely to recall information presented earlier in the learning episode than in the middle, therefore it makes sense to front-load the most important aspects of a lesson.